-The elevation keeps the summers cooler than in Phoenix where the thermometer can hit 60°C. But it also makes for cooler winters with snowfall in some areas.
-While somewhat of an overstatement, July into early September is known as “monsoon season” for the heavy rains that can fall.
-Early autumn is often ideal, with dry, sunny days in the 25 C range.
+The elevation keeps the summers cooler than in the city of Phoenix, capital of Arizona, where the thermometer can hit a whopping 60°C. But it also makes for cooler winters with snowfall in some areas.
+While somewhat of an overstatement, July to early September is known as “monsoon season” for the heavy rains that can fall.
+Early autumn is often ideal, with dry, sunny days in the 25°C range.

 Getting to Arizona